Not Your Average Hit List

 (1992-96, USA, 89 ep.)

 Set in Rome, Wisconsin, a sort of normal world version Twin Peaks.
 Substituted some of the latter's violence, magic encounters and episode twists and with heart-warming conclusions.
 Giving us fewer moral examples and more of life being so many different things and still making sense.
-Multiple awards but the DVD collections waited until 2007!
+Multiple awards but the first DVD collection waited until 2007!

 Riget